Training & Education

 Simulated NIH internal study section in advance of the major NIH cycles, reviewing all types of R, K, and F series as well as federal or foundation equivalents.

-EDGE SEMINARS
+EDGE FOR SCHOLARS CAREER DEVELOPMENT SEMINARS

 Software that builds an interactive concept map to find new research collaborations at Vanderbilt.